 Owner/Artistic Director, Talent, Tap, Ballet

-Danielle Heller has served as owner and artistic director of Peak since 1998.
-She has her BA from Colorado State University and her Master of Education from Capella University.
+Danielle received her BA from Colorado State University and her Master of Education from Capella University.
 Coming from a diverse dance background, Danielle teaches everything from Tap to Classical Ballet, from Choreography to Salsa.
 In 2014 she served as committee chair for the Colorado Dance Endorsement Committee, whose work allowed the state to pass legislation enabling dance educators to become endorsed to teach in the K-12 public school sector.
-Currently she teachers and directs at Peak, is on faculty at Red Rocks Community College, serves at the Vice President for CoDEO (Colorado Dance Education Organization) and is the Co-Artistic Director for The Rhythm Tree Tap Company.
+Currently she is the principal of Immersion Schools, is the artistic directs of Peak Academy of Dance, sits on the board of CoDEO and is the Co-Artistic Director for The Rhythm Tree Tap Company.
 She loves children, education and new adventures.
 In her spare time she loves to spend time with her family, garden, ski, travel and come up with new and innovative ideas.

 Miss Michele has experience as a professional dancer, as a teacher for 20 years, and haswritten a complete training syllabus for ballet.
 After performing professionally, Miss Michele moved to Eugene, Oregon where she founded Ballet North West Academy.
 There she trained dancers for 15 years, in addition to serving as Artistic Director for non-profit dance advocacy organization, Pacific Classical Ballet.
 Her education includes teaching certification in the Vaganova syllabus in both upper and lower grades from Vaganova authority John White and graduating cum laude with a BFA in Dance from Southern Methodist University.